 - Be steadfast (do not go back to diapers)

 - Be clear (focus!)

 - Be patient (she will get it!)

 - Be non-coercive (rewards and stickers, spankings and scolding, do not belong here)

 - Be united (with your partner, caregiver, family).

 Get the full Pep Talk in my 3-day free potty training primer course or grab a 2 chapter excerpt from my potty training book on this page, which includes an explanation of each the above ways of being.
-Plus, an overview of my concise Potty Training Plan comes with both of these free resources.

 Start Off on the Right Foot